NonNon-Works/nonnon-sheet-docs/EN/create-custom-cell.md

 {% endcolumn %}

 {% column %}
-Implement a custom cell class.
+Implement the custom cell class.

-This completes the minimum setup.\
+This is the minimal setup.\
-Now attaching DateAttribute to a Date type field will generate a DateCell.
+Applying `DateAttribute` to a `Date` field will now render using a `DateCell`.
 {% endcolumn %}
 {% endcolumns %}